Actindo-AG/Documentation/EDI/Integration/01_ManageConnections.md

     ![Create connection](../../Assets/Screenshots/EDI/Integration/CreateConnections.png "[Create connection]")

 2. Enter a name for the connection in the *Name* field.
-It might be useful, to choose a name that contains a precise description of the purpose, so that you have more flexibility for further connection names.
+It might be useful to choose a name that contains a precise description of the purpose, so that you have more flexibility for further connection names, for example, "EDIFACT to [supplier]".

-3. Click the *Driver* drop-down list and select the desired driver.
+3. Click the *Driver* drop-down list and select the desired driver/protocol.
     The following drivers are available:
         - SFTP
         - POST call
         - AS2?
         <!--- Hallo Julian, gibt es noch mehr?-->